greenStone83/Portal2/README.md

 # Portal2

-Download the 7 cfg files and place them in .../Portal2/portal2/cfg (for me it's C:/Program Files (x86)/Steam/steamapps/common/Portal2/portal2/cfg)
+Download the 8 cfg files and place them in .../Portal2/portal2/cfg (for me it's C:/Program Files (x86)/Steam/steamapps/common/Portal2/portal2/cfg)

+The a_light file binds your numrow to change ambient light so if you don't want that, delete it

 When in Portal 2 type in "exec a_reset" in the console (this only needs to be done once)